motibytes/motibytes.github.io/_spiritdir/2021-04-04-Everything-Is-Here-to-Help-You-Summary.md

 layout: post
 ---

+Final statements summary of Matt Kahn's "Everything is Here to Help You"

+"
 I accept the ego is the soul in its most dormant stages of incubation.
 It is not to be opposed, rejected, or denied, no matter how painful it may be when oscillating between patterns of worry, anticipation, and regret.